Characters: The Dark Knight Saga Other Costumed Characters

 - Eye Scream:

-The Joker: [fake laughter done in deadpan voice] Ah ha ha ha ha, hahaha, ha, ha, ha, oh, a-hee-hee, ha ha, oh, hee ha, ahaha. [returns to normal voice] And I thought my jokes were bad!
+The Joker: [completely deadpan] Ah ha ha ha ha, hahaha, ha, ha, ha, oh, a-hee-hee, ha ha, oh, hee ha, ahaha.
+And I thought my jokes were bad!

 Gambol: Give me one reason why I shouldn't have my boy here pull your head off.

-The Joker: How about a magic trick? [sticks a pencil into the table point first] I'm gonna make this pencil disappear.
+The Joker: How about a magic trick?
+I'm gonna make this pencil disappear.

-[Gambol's crony stands up and walks over to the Joker.
-In one swift motion, the Joker slams the man's head down on the pencil, forcing the entire pencil through his eye socket; the crony collapses to the floor, dead, taking the pencil with him]
+[Gambol's crony walks over to the Joker.
+The Joker slams the man's head down on the pencil, forcing the entire pencil through his eye socket]

 The Joker: TA-DA!
 It's, ah, it's gone.
 Oh, and by the way, the suit?
-It wasn't cheap. [adjusts his lapels] You oughta know, you bought it!
+It wasn't cheap.
+You oughta know, you bought it!